chanderson0/cs193c-nodejs-example/README.md

     - `/public` contains a `css` directory that contains the static CSS files that are served to style the pages found in...
     - `/views` contains [EJS](http://embeddedjs.com/ "EmbeddedJS") templates. `layout.ejs` is rendered for every page, and subpages replace the `<%- body %>` element.
 Each other *.ejs file contains a template that can be rendered.
+- `socket.js` is maybe the most complicated example: it uses RaphaelJS and socket.io to synchronize squares on the screen while users drag and drop them.
+Its client code is in `/public/socket.html`, and is included as a tech demo without much futher explanation.
 - `package.json` defines the packages that we want to use with node to serve the website.
 That's Express and EmbeddedJS.
 - `Procfile` is used on Heroku to define what we want to run.
 It's set right now to run the complex example.